-We'll talk about what spray patterns are in CS:GO, why you should learn them, and how to do it effectively.
-This is an extensive topic, so unless your name is “s1mple” and you exploit every spray pattern perfectly, there's a good chance you'll find some tips that will take your shooting skills to the next level.
+Let’s talk about what spray patterns are in CS:GO, why you should learn them, and how to do it effectively.
+This is an extensive topic, so unless your name is “s1mple” and you exploit every pattern perfectly, there's a good chance you'll find some tips that will take your shooting skills to the next level.

 Why should you learn spray patterns?

 By playing the game for numerous hours, your muscle memory has picked up how to control weapon recoil without knowing any theory.
 However, it's entirely possible that if you haven't heard of the phrase “spray control” before and rely only on your muscle memory, you have deficiencies that are holding you back from achieving higher ranks and success in the game.
 But that's why you're reading this article, right?

 All CS:GO spray patterns

 As we mentioned earlier, each weapon in CS:GO has a unique recoil pattern, and we've compiled them all, along with tips to help you learn them.
 Perhaps by learning some patterns, you will realize why you can never score a frag with a specific weapon and what you should focus on in your subsequent practice sessions.

 To control the recoil on the Glock-18, you'll have to move the mouse down slightly and sometimes even crouch when you feel you're losing control of the recoil.

 A practical option to outplay your opponent during pistol rounds is using A and D keys, i.e., moving gently sideways.
 Since the pattern itself goes sideways, this not only improves your accuracy but also makes it harder for your opponent to hit you.

 With the P2000, the recoil issue looks a little different.
 As you can see, the bullets follow a single line, although they fly slightly upward.

 Here, using the “AD method” can also be effective, but on the condition that you also move the crosshair sideways.